 - Bull Terrier

 - Cane Corso Italiano

 - English Bulldog

 - Staffordshire Bull Terrier

 You may think that the term “bully dog” implies that dogs of this type are standoffish, cruel, or aggressive.
 However, the name “bully dog” has nothing to do with these dogs’ personalities, and is instead based on their history.
-Because these dogs were used in bloodsports like bull-baiting, the name “bully” was used to describe them, and it stuck.
+Because people used these dogs in bloodsports like bull-baiting, they used the name “bully” to describe them, and it stuck.

 Describing them as “bully dogs” does little to help distance these breeds from their unfortunate past.
-Combine that with the fact that many bully dog breeds have been used by gangs as status symbols that invoke toughness, intimidation, and aggression along with their continued use in illegal dog fighting rings and it’s easy to see why their undeserved reputation persists.
+Combine that with the fact that gangs have used many bully dog breeds as status symbols to invoke toughness, intimidation, and aggression–as well as people who continue to use them in illegal dog fighting rings–and it’s easy to see why their undeserved reputation persists.

 What’s your favorite bully breed?
 Do you have a bully dog at home?
 Let us know in the comments below!